 Calendula, rosemary, parsley, mint, savory winter, some types of basil and thyme.
 These alone should give you enough fresh herbs to satisfy your palate through the winter.

-Garlic can be grown in the winter time as well.
+Garlic can be grown in the wintertime as well.
 Click here to read about it.

 When winter hits and our grass has died, we plant rye grass.
 We plant seed and it is usually warm enough for it to germinate.

-Hairy vetch, winter wheat and crimson clover.
+Here is what we have planted: hairy vetch, winter wheat and crimson clover.